Adding Gamification to the Volunteer Experience

 At tier one, your volunteers might earn the reward of being sorted into houses — for an animal shelter this could mean animal-themed houses like the Ravencats, Gryffindogs, Hufflepaws and, well, Slytherin.
 Volunteers could have their names affixed in decorative house badges on the wall.
 At tier two, volunteers might gain Patronus stickers to display on their nametags — or whatever you think your volunteers would enjoy and want to work toward.

-6. Creating a Visible Leaderboard
+Creating a Visible Leaderboard

 A volunteer leaderboard can be a fun way to spur friendly competition among your volunteers.
 Update volunteer point totals frequently and make some low-key festive fanfare when someone new reaches the board.
 Be careful not to demoralize lower-performing volunteers, though — if you can, set up your scoring so everyone can remain competitive if they put in a sincere effort.

-Gamification Best Practices
+Gamification for Volunteers — Challenges and Best Practices

-When you’re thinking about introducing gamification into your volunteer program, consider how you can apply some of these best practices:
+To avoid these challenges, consider how you can apply some of these volunteer gamification best practices:

 1. Make It a Low-Risk and High-Reward Endeavor